vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 </summary>

 <bloquote>
-A list of all implemented resources.
-Consider that you do not need to implement every resource you initially planned. &nbsp; The minimum requirements are summarized in the Minimum requirements section from the Project work assignment. <em>Do not forget to include in the <a href="doc/README.md">README.md</a> file which is the path to access to your application remotely.</em>
+A list of all resourcess.
+Each resource should include its URL, a short description and supported methods.
+You should mark also which is the name of the class implementing the resource (if you have implemented such resource) Consider that you do not need to implement every resource you initially planned. &nbsp; The minimum requirements are summarized in the <a href="https://lovelace.oulu.fi/ohjelmoitava-web/ohjelmoitava-web/pwp-project-work-assignment/#minimum-requirements-and-constraints">Minimum requirements section</a> from the Project work assignment.

 </bloquote>